randomprecision/stratroster/README.md

-Stratroster
-PHP and SQLite based webapp for tracking fantasy baseball rosters (Strat-O-Matic focused)
+Stratroster:  PHP and SQLite based webapp for tracking fantasy baseball rosters (Strat-O-Matic focused)

 =======

 Thank you for your interest in Stratroster!

 *Stratroster* is a simple, nuts-and-bolts approach to tracking rosters in fantasy baseball leagues -- specifically Strat-o-Matic super advanced baseball board game leagues.
 My goal in making this application was to make it as easy as possible to use for anyone in a pen-and-paper Strat-O-Matic baseball league.